guarzo/wanderer-kills/docs/PERFORMANCE.md

 # Performance Benchmarks

-WandererKills has been thoroughly benchmarked for production readiness with impressive sub-microsecond performance across all core operations.
+WandererKills has been thoroughly benchmarked for production readiness, with impressive sub-microsecond performance across all core operations.

 ## System Performance